 So the topic of conversation rapidly falls on the interior of our future home in Spain.
 Because we are still not excluding making an appearance on national television, we’re a discussing what could happen.
 Would we make the same classic mistakes?
 Then it could very well happen that my father and Marc, one hour before the first guests arrive, are still tiling the bathroom.
 I then expect the youngest to sit quietly in her wine cellar, polishing the butter knives for the twelfth time and be ready to receive the first guests to her wine tasting.

-*In the Netherlands there is a very famous televisionshow called “Ik Vertrek”, where they film people who are planning to move abroad.
+*In the Netherlands there is a very famous television show called “Ik Vertrek”, where they film people who are planning to move abroad.
+I guess it’s based on the English show called “No Going Back”.
 Most of them plan to run a Bed & Breakfast and very often this will not go easily.
-They’re not prepared, don’t speak the language at all or they’re just plain stupid.
-Being selected to appear on this show should not be seen as a compliment, but the free publicity might be worth it.
+They’re not prepared and/or don’t speak the language at all.